 - a.
 Open motors which are subject to possible splash of water from hose connections close to the pump, shall be protected against such splashing by some means such as a noncombustible, moisture-resisting partition, furnished by the pump manufacturer, installed between the pump and the motor. - b.
+Drip-proof motors shall be arranged as described above unless the hose valves are located outside the pump room.

-Motors of the totally-enclosed fan-cooled or splash-proof type shall be acceptable without splash partition, described above, providing they have ventilating inlet and discharge located as to prevent entrance of dripping or splashing water.
-This also applies to drip-proof motors when the hose valves are located outside the pump room. - c.
-Totally-enclosed fan-cooled motors shall be sealed at the joints and have conduit fittings arranged to prevent entrance of water.
+- c.
+Splash-proof motors shall be acceptable without splash partition as described above, providing the ventilating inlet and discharge are located so as to prevent impact of dripping or splashing water on windings or other energized mechanisms. - d.
+Motors of totally enclosed, fan cooled type shall be acceptable without splash partition.
+They shall be sealed at the joints and have conduit fittings arranged to prevent the entrance of water. - e.
+Current carrying parts of electric motors shall be at least 12 inches above the floor.